luzhengcd/Style-transfer/README.md

  `conda env create -f environment.yml`

  This will create a environment in which all needed packages have been installed.
-To switch to the environment you just created:
- `conda activate styleTransfer`
- `styleTransfer` is the name of the environment, which you can find in `environment.yml`.
-Click [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more details on conda environment management details.
+To switch to the environment you just created: `conda activate styleTransfer`. `styleTransfer` is the name of the environment, which you can find in `environment.yml`.
+Click [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more details on conda environment management.

+## Implementation details

+There are two key parts in this project: transfer net and loss net.

+Transfer net is the neural network we need to train.
+Given a trained model, only a forward pass is needed to stylize any arbitrary picture.
+We follow []() to build the architecture of the transfer net (see figure 1).
+Comparing with the optimization-based approach proposed by .., the deep learning approach can achive millisecond style transfer with a single GPU without loss of visual quality of stylized output.

+The